One of the most popular desserts sold for Valentine’s Day is Red Velvet Cupcakes.

 Testing different red velvet cupcake recipes was definitely fun and the kids enjoyed every last cupcake.
 Each of the recipes I made were o.k. but this last cupcake recipe was the one they liked the best.

 This recipe is from Cook’s Country.
 I liked that it came with helpful tips.
-This always makes me happy and it gives me a better understanding as to how, what and why.
+This always makes me happy and it gives me a better understanding as to how, what and why the recipe should come together.
+I’m not much of a scientist but I do like having cooking and baking tips that can make a recipe turn out the way it should be.

 TIP: The buttermilk and vinegar makes the cake extra tender by reacting with the baking soda.
 The amount of cocoa used adds a darker color than other recipes that yield a brighter red color; and, of course, the cake has more of a chocolate flavor.
 Use liquid food coloring* rather than gel.